 For large companies, replacing old certificates is easy since it does not involve client distribution.
 However, the real challenge lies on the client end: for application development engineers, the difficulty is that legacy clients do not support certain new features.
 On the other hand, in the security industry, clients support outdated features.

 For this reason, replacing certificates does not resolve all related problems for large companies.
-Using HTTPS as an example, hackers can forge a certificate with the SHA-1 signature as long as the browser still supports SHA-1, even though certificates with higher security are already in use.
+Using HTTPS as an example, attackers can forge a certificate with the SHA-1 signature as long as the browser still supports SHA-1, even though certificates with higher security are already in use.
 This is because the browser directly trusts the received false SHA-1 certificate without knowing about the existence of updated certificates.
 To resolve this problem completely, the browser must never support SHA-1 anymore.

 (The following uses Windows as the example.
 For other products, the situation can be worse.)